LlamaEdge/rag-api-server/README.md

 # Change the working directory
 cd rag-api-server

+# (Optional) Add the `wasm32-wasi` target to the Rust toolchain
+rustup target add wasm32-wasi

 # Build `rag-api-server.wasm` with the `http` support only, or
 cargo build --target wasm32-wasi --release